-DePauw has formal agreements with two engineering schools - Columbia University and Washington University (St. Louis).
+DePauw has formal agreements with three engineering schools - Case Western Reserve University, Columbia University and Washington University (St. Louis).
 These agreements enable students to earn both the B.A. from DePauw and the B.S. in Engineering after completing their course of study at both schools.
 Normally, this includes three years at DePauw and two years at the engineering school.

-The specific DePauw courses expected for students going to Columbia University are found in this document: 2017-18_combined_plan_curriculum_guide-with-dpu-co.pdf
+The specific DePauw courses expected for students going to Columbia University are found in this document: 2021-2022 Curriculum Guide

 Washington University offers sample curricula for each of their programs: